-Angular Choice is very similar to Network Betweennes when the chosen distance mode is Angular (see section 6.4).
+Angular Choice is very similar to Angular Betweenness.
 The two analyses share the same base implementation in PST, but with some differences.
-The scoring is done the same way as in Network Betweenness, but every path is counted twice, one for every direction (i.e. directed graph).
+The scoring is done the same way as in Angular Betweenness, but every path is counted twice, one for every direction (i.e. directed graph).

 The two analyses also differ when it comes to distributing scores when several equally long shortest distances are found between two segments.
-In Network Betweennes, for a given pair of segments A and B the score $1/\sigma AB$ (where $\sigma AB$ is number of shortest paths between A and B) is added to each segment along each of the shortest paths.
+In Angular Betweenness, for a given pair of segments A and B the score $1/\sigma AB$ (where $\sigma AB$ is number of shortest paths between A and B) is added to each segment along each of the shortest paths.
 In Angular Choice on the other hand, a traversal of the paths from A to B is done, initially with a score of 1, and for every fork in the path the score is divided equally among the forking paths (Hillier et al, 2012; Turner, 2007).
 When forking paths later join up, their respective scores are summed together as the traversal continues towards B. During the traversal every segment that is passed is given the current score of that current forking path, makes the scoring direction dependant.
 Figure 12